teachingaway/teachingaway.github.io/_posts/2014-08-15-law-students-v-patent-troll.md

 Free legal support drastically changes a patent troll’s calculus.
 They win by offering to settle cases for less than the cost of the legal defense.
 It’s much cheaper for defendants to pay a troll $50,000 to settle a lawsuit than to pay lawyers $200,000 to win it.
 However, when a law school clinic is involved, the cost of legal defense drops to zero, and defendants have no incentive to pay trolls anything at all.
 With a free legal and a winning defense, who wouldn’t fight all the way to trial?

 The clinic was also lucky.
 The Supreme Court issued 6 helpful patent decisions while our case was pending.
-In particular, Alice v.
-CLS Bank invalidated patents on taking mundane tasks and doing them on a computer.
+In particular, *Alice v.
+CLS Bank* invalidated patents on taking mundane tasks and doing them on a computer.
 The patent in our case was basically for sending notification calls from a computer.
 Probably invalid under Alice.
-A second Supreme Court case, Octane v.
-Icon encouraged judges to impose “fee shifting” penalties in appropriate patent cases.
+A second Supreme Court case, *Octane v.
+Icon* encouraged judges to impose “fee shifting” penalties in appropriate patent cases.
 Patent trolls are taking note.
-Ours seemed to get flustered whenever I mentioned these new cases.
+Our adversary seemed to get flustered whenever I mentioned these new cases.

 The clinic filed its first motion, a “motion to dismiss for lack of jurisdiction” in late April.
 The motion basically argued that it was unfair to drag a California startup across the country to a Delaware court for a patent lawsuit, especially when the startup had never sold its products in Delaware.
 The motion was fully briefed by July, and we were preparing for oral argument.

 ### The Students Win… Mostly

-It was a persuasive motion.
+The students filed a persuasive motion.
 After reading it, and weighing the recent Supreme Court decisions, the troll simply dropped its case against CarShield.
 After months of dedicated work, the clinic students deserved a gavel-banging judicial decision in their favor.
 All they got was a quiet withdrawal.
 But I think we can still chalk it up in the win column.
 The case is dismissed (for now), the students learned real patent litigation skills.

 With the lawsuit dismissed, CarShield can get back to doing what it loves, building technology to optimize the driving experience.